wp-plugins/wordpress-seo/readme.txt

 = 1.2.4 =

 * Bug fixes:
-	* Properly restore $wp_query after running header functionality.
+	* Properly restore $wp_query after running header functionality, so we're not breaking badly built themes.
 	* Make the title test helper function only return the test title to the right WordPress user-agent.
 	* Fix for slug saving that should help interoperability with other slug-enhancing / changing functions.
 	* Fix wrong homepage titles with 12345 in them because of bug in 1.2.2.